October 1971's "Theme from

 Jimmy Ruffin's "Tell Me What You Want" is also soul.

-reached #3 Pop in the U.K. in April 1975 and is also
+that reached #3 Pop in the U.K. in April 1975 and is also

 available in a French version.
 It's included on some disco compilations